 Tennessee WMU is partnering with BCM to collect snack foods to help reach students.
-BCMs can use bottled water, Pop-Tarts, granola bars, and other individual serving snacks for everyday ministry and evangelistic outreach to students.
+BCMs can use Pop-Tarts, granola bars, and other individual serving snacks for everyday ministry and evangelistic outreach to students.
 Walmart gift cards can also be donated to help give BCMs flexibility on purchasing specific items when needed.

 Visit the link below for more information on locating and contacting your local BCM.

 Find out about National WMU ministries like WorldCrafts, Pure Water Pure Love, Project HELP: Refugees, and Christmas in August.

 Find out about Tennessee Baptist Mission Board ministries like Christmas Backpacks, Literacy Missions, Restorative Justice, Refugee Ministry, Food Pantry, etc.

 Denver Prayer Advocacy Partnership